drmulr/crud/README.md

+## Basic Todo

 I built is basic todo app.
-CRUD, using AJAX.
+CRUD, using AJAX and MySQL.

 I've included a schema here should you wish to use it.

-Thanks so Materialize for giving it a little style.
+Thanks to Materialize for helping with style.

 ![GitHub Logo](public/assets/img/todoScreenShot.png)